RoflMyPancakes/roflmypancakes.com/blog/website-creation.md

 My search led me to [Gridsome](https://gridsome.org/ "Gridsome") - a Vue.js & GraphQL powered framework for static site generation.
 There's many starter examples that show how to connect various technologies to get your project started.

-This [example](https://github.com/loke-dev/gridsome-starter-bootstrap "Gridsome Starter Bootstrap") uses Forestry and Netifly to make it really easy (and free) to deploy a website.
+This [example](https://github.com/loke-dev/gridsome-starter-bootstrap "Gridsome Starter Bootstrap") uses Forestry and Netlify to make it really easy (and free) to deploy a website.
 This uses free plans for everything from hosting, CMS, CDN, DNS, to CI/CD, edge functions, SSL/certificates and more.

-# **Netifly**
+# **Netlify**

-[Netifly ](https://www.netlify.com/pricing/ "Netifly")manages our domains, DNS records, hosts our website, acts as a CDN, and performs CI/CD to build and deploy our website as changes are committed.
+[Netlify ](https://www.netlify.com/pricing/ "Netlify")manages our domains, DNS records, hosts our website, acts as a CDN, and performs CI/CD to build and deploy our website as changes are committed.
 It also offers edge functions to do things like forward pages to other domains (similar to Rebrandly style shortcuts on a custom domain).

 ### Setting Up DNS

-You can either register a domain through Netifly or change your nameservers over for Netifly to manage them.
+You can either register a domain through Netlify or change your nameservers over for Netlify to manage them.

-In my case I registered roflmypancakes.com through Google Domains and set the nameservers to point to Netifly.
+In my case I registered roflmypancakes.com through Google Domains and set the nameservers to point to Netlify.

 ### Copying the Repository & Setting Up CI